jina-ai/jina/docs/get-started/what-is-jina.md

 ## Design

-Jina is designed as a lean and easy to use framework, and there are only two main concept to learn:
+Jina is designed as a lean and easy-to-use framework.
+There are only two main concepts to learn:

 - {ref}`Executor <executor-cookbook>` is a self-contained component and performs a single task on Documents.
 - {ref}`Flow <flow-cookbook>` ties Executors together into a processing pipeline, provides scalability and facilitates deployments in the cloud.